corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 In April 2026, Canonical [disclosed 44 CVEs](https://discourse.ubuntu.com/t/an-update-on-rust-coreutils/80773) in uutils, the Rust reimplementation of GNU coreutils that ships by default since 25.10.
 Most of them came out of an external audit commissioned ahead of the 26.04 LTS.

-I read through the list and thought that there's a lot to learn from it.
+I read through the list and thought there's a lot to learn from it.

-What's notable is that all bugs landed in a production Rust codebase, written by people who knew what they were doing and none of them were caught by the borrow checker, [clippy lints](https://doc.rust-lang.org/stable/clippy/lints.html), or [cargo audit](https://rustsec.org/).
+What's notable is that all of these bugs landed in a production Rust codebase, written by people who knew what they were doing, and none of them were caught by the borrow checker, [clippy lints](https://doc.rust-lang.org/stable/clippy/lints.html), or [cargo audit](https://rustsec.org/).

 I'm not writing this to criticize the uutils team.
 Quite the contrary; I actually want to thank them for sharing the audit results in such detail so that we can all learn from them.

 We also had [Jon Seager, VP Engineering for Ubuntu, on our 'Rust in Production' podcast recently](/podcast/s05e05-canonical/) and a lot of listeners appreciated his honesty about the state of Rust at Canonical.

-If you write systems code in Rust, this is the most concentrated look at where Rust's safety ends that you'll likely find anywhere right now, so let's take a look.
+If you write systems code in Rust, this is the most concentrated look at where Rust's safety ends that you'll likely find anywhere right now.

 ## Don't Trust a Path Across Two Syscalls